Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Safety & Precautions

-Ginger supplementation is not recommended for individuals taking anticoagulants or antiplatelet agents without prior advice from a healthcare professional.
-A potential effect on blood fluidity has been observed in preclinical studies.
-As a precaution, it is advisable to discontinue supplementation two weeks before scheduled surgery.
+Supplementation is not advised for people on anticoagulants or antiplatelet agents without advice from a healthcare professional, nor in case of a clotting disorder.
+An effect on platelet aggregation has been described in preclinical work.
+As a precaution, it is advisable to stop supplementation two weeks before scheduled surgery.

 Scientific Studies